 - 6.1.
 There is a risk that the Development Corporation will progress anyway without Rushcliffe's involvement meaning we do not have a seat at the table to shape the vision for the Development Corporation its impact on Rushcliffe and the region. - 6.2.
 In addition, there are risks that the Development Corporation does not get approval or the required level of funding and so it does not progress.
 This would mean that the Council needed to continue to work proactively and closely with Uniper on the future development of their site. - 6.3.
 There are still a number of uncertainties around the exact implications on things such as planning powers and business rates.
 The statement of intent (Appendix A) however is designed to mitigate those concerns in lieu of the detail.
 As further details emerge however further reports and updates will be provided as required. - 6.4.
 During the next proposed phase in the interim non-statutory vehicle the Council would remain as local planning authority.
 Beyond this planning powers would be subject to further consideration as part of the establishment of the legal entity. - 6.5.
 The initial vision from Government was around maximising the benefit of HS2.
-If HS2 does not go ahead as currently proposed, there is still benefit in further exploring the development corporation proposition due to the scale of the sites and the resources and expertise required to develop these sites to be nationally and internationally significant.
+Government have recently announced their commitment to HS2 with a review to identify cost savings and other improvements, it is not clear when this review will take place or what its outcome will be.
+There is still benefit in continuing to explore the development corporation proposition due to the scale of the sites and the resources and expertise required to develop these sites to be nationally and internationally significant.
 The Government appears to be committed to the proposition of development corporations and is inviting interest for up to ten new development corporations across the country.